papannakub/cpe200-week6-lab/README.md

-# Week 5 - Lab: Exception Handling.
+# Week 6 - Lab: Interfaces.

-This lab will help you learn how to handle exception (i.e., error) in your code gracefully.
+This lab will help you learn how to use interface in simple java program.

 The objectives of this week are following:
 * Simple Data encapsulation and data validation.